MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/03-create-queries-for-azure-sentinel-using-kql.md

 # Module 3 Create queries for Azure Sentinel using Kusto Query Language (KQL)

-## Lab scenario

-You are a Security Operations Analyst working at a company that is implementing Azure Sentinel.
-You are responsible for performing log data analysis to search for malicious activity, display visualizations, and perform threat hunting.
-To query log data, you use the Kusto Query Language (KQL).
+**Note** Successful completion of this demo depends on completing all of the steps in the  [Pre-requisites document](00-prerequisites.md).

-### Access the KQL testing area.
+## Access the KQL testing area.

 In this task, you will access a Log Analytics environment where you can practice writing KQL statements.